betatim/autograded-course-starter/README.md

-# Tim's week 1 assignment
+# Tim's awesome course

-This is the repository that I use to manage assignments for week 1 in "Intro to managing assignments".
+This is the repository that I use to manage assignments for the course "Intro to managing courses with git stuffs".

 > Note: This repository is public but the tools assume that normally you'd keep
 > this private.

-> Note: This repository assume you are using GitHub classroom.
+> Note: This repository assumes you are using GitHub classroom.

 ## Using this as an instructor